Income Tax - Tax Calculation

 Reductions and tax credits

-The tax reductions and credits to which you are entitled must be deducted from the amount of your tax.
+The tax reductions and credits to which you are entitled must be entrenched the amount of your tax.

 For example, the donation rebate bodies of general interest.